gmullerb/eslint-plugin-regex/README.md

 Required regular expression /someRegex/gm not found in file
 ```

-The 'Detailed pattern definition' errors are reported with the following structure:
+The 'Detailed pattern definition' errors are reported with the following rules:

 A .
 If `message` is present then that **exact message is reported**.
 B .
 If `id` is present then: